ahaborte918/virtual-machine/README.md

 <h2>Operating Systems Used </h2>

 - Ubuntu
-- Windows 10 Pro
+- Windows 11 (24H2)

-<h2>Windows & Linux VM Creation: Step-by-Step Project</h2>
+<h2>STEPS INCLUDED</h2>

+- STEP 1 - Create a Resource Group
-- Create a resource group
+- STEP 2 - Create a virtual machine for Windows
-- Deployed a Windows VM
+- STEP 3 - Deploy the Windows VM
+- STEP 4 - Create a virtual machine for Linux
-- Deployed a Linux VM
+- STEP 5 - Deploy the Linux VM
-- Verified that both VMs were running
+- STEP 6 - Verify that both VMs are running